Foliations whose first Chern class is nef: Construction of semistable reductions

-By Kawamata's covering trick (\cite[Theorem 17]{Kawamata1981}), there is a finite Galois cover $\sigma\colon Y \to V'$ with $Y$ smooth such that $\sigma^*B_i$ is pure of multiplicity $m_i$ for $i=1,...,l$.
+By Kawamata's covering trick (see \cite[Theorem 17]{Kawamata1981} or \cite[Theorem 1-1-1]{KMM87}), there is a finite Galois cover $\sigma\colon Y \to V'$ with $Y$ smooth such that $\sigma^*B_i$ is pure of multiplicity $m_i$ for $i=1,...,l$.
 Let $\Gamma$ be a desingularization of $Y\times_{V'} U'$.
-Then by construction, the natural morphism $\Gamma \to U'$ is \'etale over the generic point of $D_i$ for all $i$.
+Then by construction, the natural morphism $\Gamma \to U'$ is \'etale over the generic point of $D_i$ for all $i$ (see for example \cite[Lemma A.3]{DasOu2022}).
 Moreover, for every prime divisor $B_Y\subseteq Y$, the preimage $\varphi^*B_Y$ has at least one reduced component which dominates $B_Y$.
-Thanks to Lemma \ref{lemma:irreducible:fiber}, we also see that any non reduced component of $\varphi^*B_Y$ is $\rho$-exceptional.
+We also see that any non reduced component of $\varphi^*B_Y$ is $\rho$-exceptional.

 Let $\iota\colon Y \to V$ be the morphism.
 To complete the proof, let $B$ be a prime divisor in $V$, contained in the discriminant of $\iota$.
 Assume that $e(f^{-1}(B))$ has an irreducible component $D$ of codimension one.
 Then $D$ is unique by Lemma \ref{lemma:irreducible:fiber}.
 Assume furthermore that $f$ is not smooth over the generic point of $B$.
-Then the strict transform of $B$ in $V'$ is one of the $\{B_1,...,B_k\}$, say $B_1$.
-By construction, $\Gamma \to U'$ is \'etale over the generic point of $D_1$.
+Then we need to prove that $B$ satisfies item (3) of the Lemma.
+From the second paragraph, the strict transform of $B$ in $V'$ is one of the element in $\{B_1,...,B_k\}$, say $B_1$.
+The previous paragraph implies that $\Gamma \to U'$ is \'etale over the generic point of $D_1$.
 Since $D_1$ is the strict transform of $D$ in $U'$, we conclude that $\rho\colon \Gamma \to X$ is \'etale over the generic point of $D$. \end{proof}